Advanced Interactivity

 Adding custom tooltips

-Custom tooltips make your visualizations more interactive and
+Custom tooltips make your visualizations more engaging and

 _tooltip